-The second binary table is the Fibre Table.
-It relates the fibre buttons
+The second binary table attached to raw files is the Fibre Table.
+It relates the fibre buttons on

 fibre transmission values.
 This table is static and is maintained by the